Song921012/CognitiveModel.jl/README.md

 - Step 3: Start `Julia Repl` and type `] instantiate`, and then it will download packages and set up the environment

+- Step 4: (Optional) Julia's compilation time is very long, if you want to shorten project start time, you can run `precompile.jl`

 # Code files description

 - `src` folder: don't touch it